DinukaGayashan/Tech-Scout/README.md

 ### Local Deployment
 1. Clone the repository: `git clone https://github.com/DinukaGayashan/Tech-Scout.git`
 2. Navigate to the project directory: `cd Tech-Scout`
-3. Start each service using terminal commands: `./start_service.sh`
+3. Start the services using Makefiles: `make run-system`
-4. Access the UI at `http://localhost:3000`
+4. Access the UI at: `http://localhost:8080`

 ### Cloud Deployment
 1. Set up a VM in a cloud environment (AWS, GCP, Azure)